pinkpixel-dev/dreamscape-ai/SITE_IMPROVEMENTS.md

 # Planned changes for Dreamscape AI

+## All changes should be implemented one at a time and then checked and tested after

-## Change the list of fetched models in text chat - chat.html
+#### Change the list of fetched models in text chat - chat.html
 - Remove the ones that are not text chat specific
 - Change the names of the models to improve site appearance

 #### New list should look like this:
-GPT-4o-mini
+GPT-4o-mini (vison)
-GPT-4o
+GPT-4o (vision)
 o3-mini - Advanced Reasoning
 Qwen 2.5 Coder 32B
 Llama 3.3 70B
-Mistral Small 3.1
+Mistral Small 3.1 (vision)
 Evil Mode - Experimental
 DeepSeek-V3
 DeepSeek-R1 Distill Qwen 32B